autodiag2/ELM327SimAndroid/README.md

 <br />
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on-en.png" width="250">](https://f-droid.org/fr/packages/com.github.autodiag2.elm327emu/)

 **Compatibility**: The application supports Android 5.1 (API 22) and newer.
 However, the embedded Godot engine requires Android 7.0 (API 24) or later, so Godot-based features are available only on devices running Android 7.0+.
-For older devices prefer `com.github.autodiag2.elm327emu.apk`, even with this BLE mode may not work on all devices (see log).
+For older devices prefer `com.github.autodiag2.elm327emu.apk`.
 For full featured app prefer `com.github.autodiag2.elm327emu-full.apk`.
+Bluetooth LE is not perfect it may not work with your scantool.

 ## Dev
 See [this](/doc/DEV.md)